About this blog

 The term IT Modernization describes the re-purposing or consolidation of legacy software and data to align them more closely with current needs.
 Generally IT needs evolve quickly and turn any software more or less obsolete sooner and later.
 The origin of obsolescence is often new business goals, new system infrastructures, evolving programming capabilities or IT funding new policies.

 The thoughts, ideas and opinions I share in this blog are issued from successful (a lot!) or not (not so much!)
-IT Modernization projects.
+IT Modernization projects, and other relative works.

 Disclaimer: the views expressed here are mine and do not necessarily reflect the views of my past, current and future employers.